Azure/aks-engine/docs/openshift/deploy.md

 ### Step 3: Edit your Cluster Definition

-ACS Engine consumes a cluster definition which outlines the desired shape, size, and configuration of OpenShift.
+AKS Engine consumes a cluster definition which outlines the desired shape, size, and configuration of OpenShift.
 There are a number of features that can be enabled through the cluster definition: check the `examples` directory for a number of examples.

 Edit the [simple OpenShift cluster definition](/examples/openshift.json) and fill out the required values (every value with empty default `""` must be filled in):